lue-bird/elm-typed-value/README.md

 A `Typed ...
 Meters ...
 Float` can't be called a `Typed ...
 Kilos ...
 Float` anymore!

-For `type`s with just 1 constructor with a value a `Typed` can be a good replacement.
+For `type`s with just one constructor with a value, a `Typed` can be a good replacement.

 ```elm
 type Special
     = Special Value